 Crafting mouthwatering homemade beef jerky in a dehydrator is much simpler than you think.
 With minimal effort, you can enjoy better than store-bought beef jerky at a fraction of the price.

-Whenever I go backpacking, my favorite snack to pack is beef jerky.
-It is pretty much the only time I buy it.
-At upwards of $20 a pound at grocery stores, it just doesn't make the final cut on the everyday shopping list very often.
-Yet, it still remains one of my favorite snacks.
-However, I enjoy making my own homemade beef jerky far more often, which is more affordable and tastes every bit as good!
+At upwards of $20 a pound at grocery stores, store-bought beef jerky just doesn't make the final cut on the everyday shopping list very often.
+Yet, it remains one of my favorite snacks.
+However, I enjoy making my own beef jerky far more often, which is more affordable and tastes every bit as good!

 Ingredients and Substitutions

-- Beef round roast - Wildgame, such as venison, can also be substituted.
+- Beef round roast - Wildgame, such as venison, can also be substituted, or any other lean cut of beef.

 - Worcestershire sauce